Post detection audit and assessment: Appendix D: HODA Section 13(1A): persons liable to duty

 There is no assessment due.
-In cases of this type Special Investigations (SI) should follow up the discovery of the fuel by visiting and testing the retail stations where the last fuel was purchased.
+In cases of this type FIS should follow up the discovery of the fuel by visiting and testing the retail stations where the last fuel was purchased.
 The driver is guilty of using rebated fuel in a road vehicle but has a ‘reasonable excuse’ in that he purchased the fuel at the normal retail price from a reputable company with no idea that the fuel may be rebated.
-SI should not issue any civil penalties.
+FIS should not issue any civil penalties.

 A business is a limited company carrying out haulage with a fleet of fourteen HGVs.
 The operating centre has a bulk storage tank and pump from which the drivers fuel the vehicles before setting out on a run.
 The fuel is ordered from a local distributor by a director of the business and paid for by company cheque.
 A roadside check on one of the vehicles finds that it is fuelled with rebated fuel.

 In this case the company is responsible and the assessment should be issued to the company.
 There are other issues which may also need investigating.
 The supplier of the fuel should be registered as an RDCO.
 Their duty of care should be considered and a recommendation for a visit made to check compliance with the RDCO scheme.

 A major oil company owns a retail filling station.
 A manager is employed with full responsibility for the day to day running of the site.
 A routine test on the road diesel tanks shows signs that it is laundered UK rebated gas oil.